lschierer/RUT/packages/luke/20051010/the-state-department-has-some-guts.md

 ---

-title: The State Department has some guts
+title: "The State Department has some guts"
 date: 2005-10-10 14:11:30
 tags:
   -  politics-law